 - Deadhead regularly, removing spent stems and flowers

-If you live in a cooler climate and want patio plants to overwinter outside, Rose of Sharon hibiscus (Hibiscus moscheutos) is an excellent choice.
-Hardy to U.S.D.A. zone 5, this hardy hibiscus produces hollyhock-like blossoms, single or double, in a wide range of colors.
+If you live in a cooler climate and want patio plants to last through the winter outside, rose of Sharon hibiscus is an excellent choice.
+Hardy to U.S.D.A. zone 5, this selection produces hollyhock-like blossoms, single or double, in a wide range of colors.
 The plants form tall, multi-stemmed shrubs, but with a little pruning, you can create a single-stemmed plant.
-Rose of Sharon flower on new wood, so prune early in the season to allow the hibiscus to regrow new branches before show-time.
+Rose of Sharon flower on new wood, so prune early in the season to allow the hibiscus to regrow new branches.
 Want blossoms as big as a dinner plate?
-Opt for Hibiscus moscheutos instead.
-It is hardy to U.S.D.A. zone 4.
+Opt for hibiscus moscheutos instead.
 Buy here.

 - Full sun produces the most flowers

 - It prefers moist, well-draining soil

 - Organic mulch keeps moisture in the soil